SVijayB/NPM-package-updater/README.md

 Head over to your the browser and navigate to the following URL: [http://127.0.0.1:5000/](http://127.0.0.1:5000/). \
 The application should be running there.

-For more documentation and usage examples, check out the [docs](https://dyte-internship.herokuapp.com/api/).
+For more documentation and usage examples, check out the docs endpoint at `http://127.0.0.1:5000/docs`.

-If you want to test out the application without the hassle of setting up the server locally, you can test out the version deployed on cloud [here](https://dyte-internship.herokuapp.com/api/verify?key=51A3AF9D1148C7CB29138A9DD4CD1C67).
+If you want to test out the application without the hassle of setting up the server locally, you can test out the version deployed on cloud [here](http://127.0.0.1:5000/api/verify?key=KEY).

 If you click on the above link, you can notice that an API key is already prodvided.
 Similarly, a GitHub Bot account was also created for test purposes.
 Feel free to test out the platform :)